mkrsteska/DMML2019_Team_Tesla/README.md

 Our data come from Spotify using their API.

 - We got the Top Hits from Spotify using their API from 1970 to 2018.
-- We also collected other songs produced every decade from 1970 to 2018.
+- We also collected other songs produced in every decade from 1970 to 2018.

 Spotify allows us to collect only information about a song.

-More information about the data we collected: https://developer.spotify.com/documentation/web-api/reference/object-model/
+More information about the data we collected:

+https://developer.spotify.com/documentation/web-api/reference/object-model/

 To get the lyrics of a song, we used other APIs: